zztalker/imunify360-doc/docs/stand_alone_mode/README.md

 Imunify360 can use PAM to authenticate users.
 Once the UI is opened, the user sees a sign-in form.
 The credentials are checked via PAM.

-You can specify which PAM service Imunify360 should use with the SERVICE<sub>NAME</sub> option:
+You can specify which PAM service Imunify360 should use with the `SERVICE_NAME` option:

 ``` ini
 [PAM]